st-gomiz/npc-dealing/README.md

 - [x] Cops Get Alerts when Dealing (1/Chance)   	| | La Police est informé des Deals (1/Chance)

 # [EN] Selling Item to NPC Script for Fivem [ ESX ]
-Created by Selene Desna on August 15 & 16, 2020 for [ Holliday's RP https://discord.gg/rzPAeFr ]

 This Script need the server to have the wanted items in your database.
 If you need help to modify it, you can contact me on GitHub.